In which I explore what they are, and why you want some.

 Hindrances come in two flavours: Minor and Major.
 A Minor Hindrance is, typically speaking, purely for character and roleplaying enrichment.
-While the GM might give you a bennie for playing to it, it serves no larger function in the campaign other than to cause a little trouble here and there.
+While the GM will often give you a bennie for playing to it – that being a key mechanical selling point of Hindrances in general – it serves no larger function in the campaign other than to cause a little trouble here and there.
 A Major Hindrance is meant to cause actual trouble for your hero over the course of the campaign, and affect or be present in the story in some way.
 Here are a few in-game examples:

 My character in Seekers of the Ashen Crown, Jak, had a Quirk (Minor) and was also Shamed (Major).
 In a world where prejudice against changelings is entrenched, Jak couldn’t resist mischievously or threateningly revealing himself as a changeling at opportune (or inopportune) times, but for the most part, nothing of note ever came of those antics.
 With Shamed being a Major Hindrance, however – well, that slowly started blowing up in his face in week 27, came to a head with him being discredited and arrested in week 32, and ended up with his friend being forced to punch him in the head for his own good at the end of the following session.
 A Major Hindrance (Secret) was also responsible for an assassin coming for Quentin/Ivello in week 25, and its inclusion in the campaign made for what perhaps remains our most exciting, Eberron-esque session yet.